vertica/VerticaPy/docs/source/user_guide_full_stack_vdataframe_magic.rst

 'Pythonic' Invokation of Vertica Functions
 -------------------------------------------

 You can easily apply Vertica functions to your :py:mod:`~verticapy.vDataFrame`.
-Here, we use Vertica's COALESCE function to impute the 'age' of the passengers in our dataset.
+Here, we use Vertica's COALESCE function to impute the ``age`` of the passengers in our dataset.

 .. code-block:: ipython